Concordium/concordium.github.io/source/mainnet/net/guides/shielded-transfer.rst

                 #.
 On the Ledger, press both buttons to decrypt the amount.
 In the Desktop Wallet you can now see the amount that you decrypted.

+            .. |shielded-xfer| image:: ../images/desktop-wallet/dw-shielded-xfer-received.png
+                            :alt: Balance with a shield that has a lock on it

     .. tab:: Mobile Wallet